ubcecon/tutorials/AWS.md

 ## On signing up
 (1) When you sign up for the free option there are two options: (1) Personal, (2) Professional

+(2) The next step requires your credit card information, which I am not sure I should provide that information